daniel-molina/visualequation/README.md

 ## Requirements

-To run the program successfully, you need:

-* python3
-* PyQt5
-* Tkinter (it will be removed soon)
-* LaTeX
-* Some specific LaTeX packages (you can find them in the preamble of the equation template _visualequation/data/eq_template.tex_).
-* Some command-line programs to manipulate LaTeX output:
-  * dvipng
-  * dvips
-  * dvisvgm
-  * epstopdf
-* exiftool

-### Microsoft Windows and MacOS

-By the moment it has only been tested on GNU/Linux.
-But it would be interesting to have installation instructions for the dependencies on other operative systems.
-Volunteers needed!

 ### Debian 9.0 and Ubuntu 18.04 or derivatives

 $ sudo apt-get install python3-pyqt5 texlive-latex-recommended dvipng texlive-font-utils texlive-science libimage-exiftool-perl